American University to cancel Election Day classes

-“Civic engagement and pursuit of American democratic ideals is part of AU’s DNA,” said Sylvia M. Burwell, AU’s president, in an email.
+“Civic engagement and pursuit of American democratic ideals is part of AU’s DNA,” Sylvia M. Burwell, AU’s president, said in an email.
 The message was sent to a community that includes about 14,000 students, many of whom are taking their classes online and living off campus because of the pandemic.

-“This is a big election,” said Tamir Harper, an AU junior, in September when he called on the university to cancel classes on Nov.
-3. Harper and other young people said the upcoming election feels so consequential is because of what’s at stake: the future of health care and the coronavirus pandemic; the threats posed by climate change and the student-debt crisis.
+“This is a big election,” Tamir Harper, an AU junior, said in September when he called on the university to cancel classes on Nov.
+3. Harper and other young people cited the future of health care, the threats posed by climate change and the student-debt crisis as reasons this election will be so consequential.

 The coronavirus pandemic adds another layer of urgency, students said.
 States are expanding access to mail-in voting as a safer alternative to in-person voting, but the U.S. Postal Service has experienced delivery delays since June.